Hugoy8/iStore/README.md

 2. Run `Application.java`.

 This will start the iStore application.
 Ensure your database server is running and accessible to avoid any connection issues.

+## Technical documentation (Javadoc

+The technical documentation is available in the `javadoc` directory.
+Open the `index.html` file in your browser to view the documentation.